-At Grad Fest, you will receive a tam and tassel that you will own; a gown and a hood, which you will rent.
-Rental/purchase of these items will cost approximately $116.96.
-If you wish to purchase your hood, the price is based on the fabric you choose and ranges from $115 to $179.
+Regalia consists of a tam and tassel, a gown, and a hood that you will own.
 You MUST order regalia if you are planning to walk in the graduation ceremony.
 You will not be able to walk without the proper regalia.

 Where do I pick up my tam and gown for the ceremony?

 Law school regalia – robe, hood, and tam – can be picked up at the Bowen Office of Career Services.
 You will get an email when regalia has arrived.
 The graduate is responsible for bringing the law school regalia to the ceremony.

 What about additional attire?

 Additional regalia worn by some graduates will represent membership in societies, associations, and organizations.
-If graduates fall under any of the following categories listed below, they can pick up their graduation cords and/or stoles in Bowen Room 207, between the hours of 9 a.m. and 4 p.m.
-Monday, April 30, through Thursday, May 10.
+If graduates fall under any of the following categories listed below, they can pick up their graduation cords and/or stoles in Bowen Room 204, between the hours of 9 a.m. and 4 p.m.

 - Summa Cum Laude